Baby-Baby-Baby

 "Baby-Baby-Baby" is a song by American girl group TLC.
 It was the second single released from their debut studio album, Ooooooohhh...
 On the TLC Tip (1992), and their second consecutive top-10 hit.
-It was the most successful single from the album, reaching number two on the US Billboard Hot 100 and number one on the Billboard Hot R&B Singles chart, giving them their first number-one on the latter.
+It was the most successful single from the album, reaching number two on both the US Billboard Hot 100 and Cash Box Top 100, and number one on the Billboard Hot R&B Singles chart, giving them their first number-one on the latter.

 Background

 "Baby-Baby-Baby" was written and produced by Babyface, L.A.
 Reid and Daryl Simmons.
 The song features lead vocals from Tionne "T-Boz" Watkins, with Rozonda "Chilli" Thomas adlibbing and singing the middle-8 sections.
 It is the first song not to contain a rap by Lisa "Left Eye" Lopes, who instead recorded a rap for the song's remix version.

 Critical reception

 Allmusic gave "Baby-Baby-Baby" a 5-star rating.

 Commercial performance

 "Baby-Baby-Baby" held the runner-up spot on the Billboard Hot 100 for six consecutive weeks, from August 15 to September 19, 1992.
 It also reached number one on the Billboard Hot R&B Singles chart.
 "Baby-Baby-Baby" finished at number five on the Billboard Year-End Hot 100 Singles of 1992, and was certified Platinum by the Recording Industry Association of America (RIAA) in 1992.